obihughes/omega-planner/docs/components.md

 Project detail view now supports the same inline editing UX as the unified Tasks view:
 - **Title**: Click task title to edit inline.
 Press Enter to save, Escape to cancel, or blur to save.
 - **Description**: Click description (or the placeholder) to edit inline.
 Press Ctrl+Enter to save, Escape to cancel, or blur to save.
-- **Due Date**: Click the due date chip to edit with a native date input.
+- **Due Date (visible inline)**: Due date/time-remaining is now always visible as a compact chip next to the task name.
+Hovering the chip shows the full date as `Weekday DD/MM/YYYY` (e.g., `Tuesday 15/05/2025`).
+Click the chip to edit with a native date input.
 Press Enter or blur to save; Escape cancels.
 Clear with the × button.
+Other actions remain hover-only to preserve a minimal layout.
 - **Status**: Click the checkbox to toggle completion with celebratory feedback.

 Dates are normalized to YYYY-MM-DD and formatted using the centralized `formatDueDate` utility.